 5. Labour Compliance

-Every state has a different set of labour laws which an entrepreneur should take note of.
+Every state has a different set of labour laws which an entrepreneur should take note of and comply with.

 6. Exit routes